 Finding references for Geography requires several steps.
 No one step will find all of the references available.
 Here is a brief guide to assembling a thorough collection of references on a topic.
 Experience will teach you which of these is most useful for each circumstance.
 Do not hesitate to ask a Librarian if you need assistance- they are here to help you.
-Tom Rohrig is the Librarian for Geography and Jessica Simpson is the Librarian for Geosciences.
+Jessica Simpson is the Librarian for Geosciences.
 There will be a "get started" link or search box on the left side of the page where there are the words see left.

 What is a Scholarly Article?